-Mixpanel allows you to import people profiles in bulk using CSV.
+Mixpanel allows you to import profiles in bulk using CSV.

-When imported correctly, future events that imported users complete will be visible on his or her profile in the "Activity Feed".
+After import, events that users or groups trigger will be visible on his or her profile in the "Activity Feed".

 Prepare Your CSV for Upload

-When crafting your CSV of users for upload as people profiles, you should not include column headers (e.g., Email, Name, etc.).
-Instead, you’ll be asked to identify column headers during the CSV upload wizard:
+When editing the CSV that you want to upload as profiles, you should not include column headers (e.g., Email, Name, etc.).
+Instead, you’ll identify column headers during the CSV upload wizard in the Mixpanel UI.

 If you upload a CSV with new information for existing contacts or companies, any existing information will be overwritten by new values you've imported.

-The most important column in your spreadsheet is the $distinct_id column because this property is included in every event you send to Mixpanel.
+The most important column in your spreadsheet is the $distinct_id column for user profiles or group identifier for group profiles, as these are the canonical identifiers in Mixpanel.

 For more information on how $distinct_id works in Mixpanel, see:

-To ensure future actions by each user is recorded on the correct people profile, make sure the value you assign for $distinct_id on import is the same value on which you’re identifying users when they log in.
+To ensure future actions by each user is recorded on the correct people profile, make sure the value you assign for $distinct_id or group identifier on import is the same value on which you’re identifying users when they log in.

-If you do not assign a $distinct_id column, Mixpanel will use your $email column as the $distinct_id value; if you don’t have an $email column either, then the $distinct_id value will be assigned randomly by default as described above.
+If you do not assign an identifier column, Mixpanel will use your $email column as the $distinct_id value; if you don’t have an $email column either, then the $distinct_id value will be assigned randomly by default as described above.

-After the $distinct_id column, you can add as many columns as you want for additional People Properties.
+After the $distinct_id column, you can add as many columns as you want for additional profile properties.

 For example, if you are interested in using Mixpanel’s messages capabilities, you will need to include an $email property (not just email).